agforero/FTFramework/README.md

 #### A warning against race conditions:
 For the files being compiled, it's helpful that all files involved would already `make` perfectly with the `-j` flag.
 If there's a problem with the code itself, both compilers will encounter it, which should be alright; but sometimes, race conditions present within directories can cause sporadic errors that do not occur every runtime, thereby rendering the testing inconsistent and therefore invalid.
+Use `./verify.py` to help check for race conditions!

 For example, if a directory has multiple declarations of the same module across different files, multiple instances of `make` might try to write to `<modulename>.mod` at once during `make`, thereby allowing for a race condition.